संस्कृतेर्मानवाः संस्कृता भूरिदा:।। Cultured people share abundantly.

 At that point, Pujya Guruji clicked on Chinmaya University link and launched the website to loud applause.
 Shri NM Sundar, the Campus Director, for Chinmaya Eswar Gurukula, went onto describe the salient features of the website and invited everyone to explore the website www.chinmayauniversity.ac.in – any information required may be got by emailing email@example.com.Chinmaya Naada Bindu – The Inside Story

-The sun stretches his golden arms over the ample curves of the Sahyadri Mountain as he awakens behind the diaphanous veil of a silvery mist.
+The sun stretches his golden arms over the vast stretches of the Sahyadri Mountain as he awakens behind the diaphanous veil of a silvery mist.
 In the foreground, jasmine creepers flash their smile with a display of fragrant white blooms.
 The abundant lemongrass stalks balance crystal dew drops on their pointed heads and sway in a dance of dawn to the strains of musical notes emerging from the music studio.
 Distant sounds of Sanskrit chants drift from the Hanuman shrine – a perfect accompaniment to a yoga session in progress for Bharatanatyam dancers.

 If you think the above reads like a description of an opening scene in a film script, think again.
 For the teachers and students who have made Chinmaya Naada Bindu (CNB) our home, this is the start of just another day.